tableau/webdataconnector/docs/wdc_oauth_tutorial.md

 8. Foursquare returns the requested information for the user represented by the access token.

-## Which OAuth flow should I use: client-based or server-based? {#client-and-server-flow}
+## Which OAuth grant type should I use? {#client-and-server-flow}

+Applications can use OAuth using one of several grant types.
+A grant type refers to the way an application goes about getting an access token after a user has authorized the application.
+Two common ones and the ones described here are the authorization code grant and the implicit grant.
+The grant type you choose determines the type of authorization flow you use.

+With the authorization code grant, the application requests an authorization code when the user signs in, which is then exchanged for an access token.
+The authorization code grant can be referred to as server-side flow, as the authorization flow goes through the application's back end (or server-side) code, which handles exchanging the authorization code and the client secret for the access token.

-Applications can use OAuth using one of two flows: client flow and server flow.
-In client flow, JavaScript that runs in the browser makes the OAuth calls and handles the access token.
-In server flow, the authentication flow goes through a server instead of going back and forth only between the client (browser) and the resource provider.
+When you use the implicit grant, the application requests the access token, which is returned when the user gives the application permission.
+This type of grant could be referred to as client-side flow, as the JavaScript that runs in the browser makes the OAuth calls and handles the access token.

-The primary motivation for using server-based flow is to increase security.
-In client flow, all the information required in order to get an access token is on the client—that is, in JavaScript code.
+The primary motivation for using authorization code grant and the server-side flow is to increase security.
+In client-side flow, all the information required in order to get an access token is on the client—that is, in JavaScript code.
 This makes the information visible to anyone who can read that JavaScript code.
-In server flow, the server keeps the client secret that's assigned to the app, and the secret is used to get the access token.
+In the server-side flow, the server keeps the client secret that's assigned to the app, and the secret is used to get the access token.

 Which should you use?
-A rule of thumb is that if you're calling endpoints that require your client secret, you should use server flow.
-The client secret should be kept secure, and the client flow potentially exposes the secret.
-In the server flow, the client secret can be kept more secure on the server.
-We are using the server flow in this tutorial.
+A rule of thumb is that if you're calling endpoints that require your client secret, you should use the authorization code grant and the server-side flow.
+The client secret should be kept secure, and the implicit grant and client-side flow potentially exposes the secret.
+In the server-side flow, the client secret can be kept more secure on the server.
+We use the authorization code grant and server-side flow in this tutorial.

-However, if you're not calling endpoints that require the client secret, it's generally easier to implement the client flow.
+However, if you're not calling endpoints that require the client secret, it's generally easier to implement the client-side flow.